bak1an/silly-server/README.md

 Silly Server can help you to mock some HTTP services which are not implemented yet, but you are really want to use them NOW.

-It can mock GET, POST, PUT, DELETE and some rarely used HTTP methods.
+It can mock GET, POST, PUT, DELETE and some more rarely used HTTP methods.

 ## How?